Surgical Tables for Spinal Surgery: Complete Equipment Selection Guide

 They typically provide strong radiolucency and core positioning features without the most advanced deformity-focused capabilities.

-For scoliosis correction and long, complex recon, surgical tables for spinal surgery may require:
+For scoliosis correction and long, complex recon, surgical tables for spinal surgery may need to offer:

 - greater flexion/extension ranges